peter-evans/commit-comment/README.md

 ### Setting the comment body from a file

 This example shows how file content can be read into a variable and passed to the action.
-The content must be [escaped to preserve newlines](https://github.community/t/set-output-truncates-multiline-strings/16852/3).

 ```yml
       - id: get-comment-body